University Park 2025 Fall

 Follow these steps for a smooth Arrival:

-- When you arrive to campus, proceed to the vehicle unloading zone for your Housing Area
+- When you arrive to campus, proceed to your designated residence hall Unloading Zone.

-- Complete the Self-Check-In in eLiving.
-This step will download your building/apartment, assigned room, and Campus Meal Plan to your mobile id+ card
+- Before entering Unloading Zone, complete the Self-Check-In in eLiving.
+This step will download your building/apartment, assigned room, and Campus Meal Plan to your mobile id+ card.

 Arrival Check-In Location: Pollock Halls